Getting the Most Out of the Performance

-For all subscription orders, regardless of how you order, you pay a $8 per total order handling fee (note: per order not per ticket.)
-For all individual ticket events orders placed online, by phone, mail or fax, you pay per-ticket fee of $2.50 to $6.00, depending on the event.
+For all subscription orders, regardless of how you order, there is a $10 per total order handling fee (note: per order not per ticket.)
+For all individual ticket events orders placed online, by phone, mail or fax, you pay per-ticket fee of $4.00 to $6.00, depending on the event.

 There are no fees when you purchase individual event tickets in person at the League Ticket Office.

 Will Call is the place in each venue where you pick up tickets that you have ordered and paid for in advance.
 The name comes from the old name for the layaway department at large stores, where people could make a deposit on a large purchase and “call” for it when it was paid in full.
 The Will Call window is located at each venue’s ticket office.